RetirementHow To Create Your Retirement Checklist

 What transportation services are available for seniors in our community?

 Almost every community has a city bus service, taxis, and services for seniors.
-Also, community churches may offer services as well through volunteers.
+Community churches may also offer services through volunteers.

 Community Seniors Programs

-Are there any seniors programs we can get involved with and where are they located?
+Are there any senior programs we can get involved with, and where are they located?

 How much money do I need when I/we retire?

-Factor in anything extra you want to do such as travelling, eating out more, and so forth to understand the depths of retirement money that you’ll need.
+Factor in anything extra you want to do, such as traveling, eating out more, and so forth, to understand the depths of retirement money you’ll need.

 Should I/we create a retirement budget?

-Yes, I believe at every stage of life we should have a budget to understand where our money is going and how much money we need to survive.
+Yes, we should have a budget at every stage of life to understand where our money is going and how much we need to survive.

 How will I/we protect ourselves from fraud?

-Get in touch with local authorities to ask them about any type of fraud program for seniors that you can get involved with.
+Contact local authorities to ask about any fraud program you can get involved with for seniors.

 You might also talk with friends, family, and your children about how you can be protected from fraud.

-For instance, if someone tells you to pay a large amount of money don’t do it until you talk to your trusted POA, or family.
+For instance, if someone tells you to pay a large amount, don’t do it until you talk to your trusted POA or family.

-Always review your credit report and credit score annually or purchase a monthly report.
+Always review your credit report and score annually or purchase a monthly statement.

 Use security software on your computer to make sure you keep scammers and viruses away.